maxymkuz/mini_google/rust-crawler/README.md

 **Parallel crawler for structured data in Rust**

-Docker image is just 14mb thanks to the static compilation and scratch image
+Docker image is just 14mb thanks to the static compilation, multi-stage build and scratch image.

 ## Usage

-Just run it and it will print out structured data found on the page:

 ```bash
 # A quick test build of the rust executable